apostle/apostle-ruby/README.md

 ## Delivery Failure

-If delivery to Penpal fails, an exception will be raised.
+If delivery to Apostle fails, an exception will be raised.
 There are various events that could cause a failure:

-* `Penpal::Unauthorized`: The domain key was not provided, or valid
+* `Apostle::Unauthorized`: The domain key was not provided, or valid
-* `Penpal::UnprocessableEntity`: The server returned a 422 response.
+* `Apostle::UnprocessableEntity`: The server returned a 422 response.
 Check the content of the message for more details, but this will likely be a validation / content error
-* `Penpal::ServerError`: Something went wrong at the Penpal API, you should try again with exponential backoff
+* `Apostle::ServerError`: Something went wrong at the Apostle API, you should try again with exponential backoff
-* `Penpal::Forbidden`: The server returned a 403 response.
+* `Apostle::Forbidden`: The server returned a 403 response.
 This should not occur on the delivery API
-* `Penpal::DeliveryError`: Anything which isn't covered by the above exceptions
+* `Apostle::DeliveryError`: Anything which isn't covered by the above exceptions

 ## Contributing